big-nacho/patolette/README.md

 quantized.save('result.png')
 ```

-You can find more details on each parameter in the doc-strings for the `quantize` function.
+You can find more details on each parameter in the docstrings for the `quantize` function.

 ## Color Spaces
 Three different color spaces are supported for the palette generation step.
 The following are rules of thumb you can go by, but experiment and see what works best for you:

 **CIEL\*u\*v\***: generates exceptionally high quality color palettes and it's the best choice for very low color counts.
 However, it creates the least smooth results, and performs poorly on some hues.

-**sRGB**: outputs relatively smooth results (and it's the most consistent in this regard) but it generates the lowest quality color palettes, and it's not that well suited for lower color counts.
+**sRGB**: outputs relatively smooth results (and it's the most consistent in this regard) but it generates the lowest quality color palettes and it's not that well suited for lower color counts.

 **ICtCp** (default): a good tradeoff between the two former.
 Generally, it generates slightly smoother results than **sRGB**, but it's a little bit less consistent at that, and the quality of the color palettes it generates is quite good.